Things to see and do - Sceaux

 Tourist attractions Sceaux : Things to see and do

-Situated at the corner of Rue des Imbergères, it was founded by the Duchess of Maine.
-The products manufactured here are exhibited in the Île-de-France museum in Sceaux Park.
+Located at the corner of Rue des Imbergères, it was founded by the Duchess of Maine.
+The pieces manufactured here are exhibited in the Musée du Domaine Départemental de Sceaux, in the Parc de Sceaux.

 r. du Dr-Berger